-source: World Health Organisation (link)
+source: World Health Organisation (link

-This all have been accompanied by global warming and an increase in affluence diseases like Type 2 Diabetes, Cardiovascular diseases (heart attack, stroke…) and cancers of all types.
-The IARC/WHO even classified processed meat as a Group 1 carcinogen, the same category as tobacco smoking and asbestos (learn more about this here).
+).
 Looking into the exact links between health issues and consuming animal products will be the topic of other articles I am about to write on this blog, but it is for sure not a coincidence that we see increase in both mass meat production and certain health issues.

 Interestingly, while in the 90’s people started to get educated about the dangers of tobacco by more and more films and commercials, and bans started to rise, not allowing smoking in certain places, meat-eating is still, to this day, very far from this.
 To our best knowledge, both smoking and eating meat cause cancer and stiffening of arteries, and again in both cases people first find it hard to believe these health problems are caused by their behaviour.
 Both habits are addictive and socially recognised, and just like smoking was once funded indirectly by the government, meat consumption is, too.

 Once the health threats of smoking started to get some media, there has been many attempts of reducing the number of smokers, with good results in the developed world.
-In an interview with vegan magazine Viva!life, Kerry McCarthy, shadow Environment Secretary in the UK, said: “I really believe that meat should be treated in exactly the same way as tobacco, with public campaigns to stop people eating it.”
-Former UN Climate Chief even said that meat eaters should be banished, and treated “the same way that smokers are treated”. (link)
+In an interview with vegan magazine Viva! life , Kerry McCarthy, shadow Environment Secretary in the UK, said: “I really believe that meat should be treated in exactly the same way as tobacco, with public campaigns to stop people eating it.”
+Former UN Climate Chief even said that meat eaters should be banished, and treated “the same way that smokers are treated”.

 Knowing that a certain habit may cause their death or other dreadful diseases seem not to be enough for people starting to think them over.
 Good examples are drinking, not using the safety belt or texting while driving.
 All these things had to be prohibited by law to limit their occurrence.
 When looking for solutions, taxation also comes to mind, as it proved to be effective already.
 Tobacco, as well as fuel or liquor, is heavily taxed nowadays which makes it more expensive, thus less available for the masses which is – together with other efforts, like bans and campaigns – bringing us back to those times when it was consumed with more moderation.

-How effective taxes are in order to modulate a harmful behaviour of the population?
+How effective taxes are in order to modulate a harmful behavior of the population?
 There are at least three fields in which damaging practices have been successfully targeted with various tax schemes by governments, eventually meat could and should be the fourth.
-Over 180 countries of the world collect a tax on tobacco, 60 have a carbon tax scheme, and in at least 25 countries there is a tax on sugar, not mentioning the very many countries taxing alcohol. ( this report)
+Over 180 countries of the world collect a tax on tobacco, 60 have a carbon tax scheme, and in at least 25 countries there is a tax on sugar, not mentioning the very many countries taxing alcohol. ( this report

 But would introducing a meat tax boost inequalities between rich and poor?
 Josef Schmidhuber, deputy director of the trade and markets division at the Food and Agriculture Organization (FAO), told Futurism.“If you have a beef tax, who will you tax out of the market?
 Those who are poorer,” explained Schmidhuber.
 “And that’s a bad idea, because you penalize those who need to increase their meat consumption.
 We call this model ‘regressive tax.”